sibbo/nordisk-familjebok/README.md

 ```
 4. `postprocessing.ipynb`: performs post processing on the json files.
 Removes unordered entries and adds cross references.

+5. `location_classifier.ipynb`: classifies entries as locations and non-locations.
+Written to be run in Google Colab, since it requires a lot of computing power.

-5. `sentence_embeddings.ipynb`: creates sentence embeddings for the entries in both editions.
-The notebook is written to be run in Google Colab, since creating this many embeddings requires a lot of computing power.
+6. `sentence_embeddings.ipynb`: creates sentence embeddings for the entries in both editions.
+Also written to be run in Google Colab, since creating embeddings requires a lot of computing power.

 Instructions: